MystenLabs/sui/doc/src/explore/tutorials.md

 # start playing the game ...
 ```

-## Gather accounts and gas objects
+## Gather addresses and gas objects

-In the new terminal session you started, use the following command in the Sui CLI client to view the account addresses we own:
+In the new terminal session you started, use the following command in the Sui CLI client to view the addresses we own:
 ```shell
 $ sui client addresses
 ```